top of page

 VERTICAL ALIGNMENT

-As the member of my team teaching the broadest breadth of students in terms of grade levels, I am uniquely positioned to be a part of re-designs of numerous middle and high school units to better align them to both past and future learning.
+As the member of my team teaching the broadest breadth of students in terms of grade levels, I was uniquely positioned to be a part of the re-designs of numerous middle and high school units to better align them to both past and future learning.
 We have eliminated several redundancies in which students were taught the same skill multiple times in the same manner over the years.
-When our planning is intentional, instruction improves and students' approaches to learning can be more carefully scaffolded for.
+When planning is intentional, instruction improves and students' approaches to learning can be more carefully scaffolded for.

 AT CAROL MORGAN SCHOOL